Luxon says party closing in on 5% ‘want to make every New Zealander a beneficiary’

 Wong was also contesting the long-standing Labour stronghold of Mt Albert as an alternative path to Parliament.

-Prime Minister Christopher Luxon has put a dampener on The Opportunity Party’s ‘Kingmaker’ aspirations, saying a vote for them “looks like a vote for Labour and the Greens”.
+Responding to that poll, and the potential of the Opportunity Party entering Parliament, Luxon said a vote for them “looks like a vote for Labour and the Greens”.

-Luxon put Opportunity on the left though.
-“They want a land tax, they want to make every New Zealander a beneficiary with a universal basic income [UBI],” he said.
-“I haven't given them any thought.
+“They want a land tax, they want to make every New Zealander a beneficiary with a universal basic income,” he said.
+“I haven’t given them any thought.
 Their policy prescription looks like a Greens and Labour policy.”

 It was the seat of prime ministers for Labour, with three leaders coming from there, Helen Clark, Phil Goff and Jacinda Ardern.